 Here are a few steps to get you started:

 - Sign up for my FREE 7-day BLE email crash course: most books out there on the topic of Bluetooth Low Energy are pretty dated!
 Before committing to a book, I recommend signing up for my free email course.
 First of all, it’s 100% FREE, and it will get teach you all the basics of Bluetooth Low Energy that you’d spend hours to find elsewhere (including reading any book!).
-Simply sign up in the pop-up in the bottom right-hand corner of the website:
+Simply sign by clicking THIS LINK.

 - Read a book on BLE: I can recommend the book “Getting Started with Bluetooth Low Energy”.
-The book is a bit dated especially with the recent release of Bluetooth 5, but many of the concepts are still the same and it’s a great way to get started.
-You can buy it from Amazon here (not an affiliate link).
+The book is a bit dated, especially with the recent release of Bluetooth 5, but many of the concepts are still the same, and it’s a great way to get started.
+You can buy it from Amazon here.